-Phoenix Dermacare offers Buttock Augmentation, also known as a Butt Lift or a Brazilian Butt Lift with Fat Transfer, to patients seeking a more prominent figure.
+Dermacare Plastic Surgery offers Buttock Augmentation, also known as a Butt Lift or a Brazilian Butt Lift with Fat Transfer, to patients in the Phoenix area seeking a more prominent figure.

 After Dr. Rod has performed liposuction, his surgical team will then process and filter the fat.
 Once that’s done, Dr. Rod will strategically inject the fat into your gluteal muscles to create your desired shape.